thingdom/node-neo4j/API_v2.md

 db.getConstraints({label}, cbMany);     // for a particular label db.hasConstraint({label, property}, cbBool);
 db.createConstraint({label, property}, cbOne);
-db.dropConstraint({label, property}, cbDone);
+    // callback receives null if this constraint already exists db.dropConstraint({label, property}, cbDone);
+    // callback receives true if this constraint existed and was dropped,
+    // false if it didn't exist in the first place
 ```

 Returned constraints are minimal `Constraint` objects: